 In the spring of '99 I backpacked around Egypt for a couple of weeks.
-I wanted to record the event so I bought my first camera.
-This was an APS camera where you could change the aspect ratio of the shot.
+I wanted to record the event so I bought my first camera, this was an APS camera where you could change the aspect ratio of the photo on the fly.
 I could quickly switch from a normal shot to a panoramic shot, which I thought was a fantastic feature.
 This allowed me to take a shot of the Pyramids of Giza in one hit.

 In recent years I was bought a Casio Exilim EX-Z850 as a present and this fired the interest in photography again.
 After a number of months of using this camera I decided I would need something bigger.
 I wasn't ready for a full size DSLR so I upgraded to a Panasonic Lumix FZ45 to see if I would like the hobby of photography.
 This was a major step up and this opened up more possibilities for creative work.
 It had an zoom range of 25-600mm.
 I bought this with a 1.7 magnifier for an overall focal length of 1020mm.
 It helped me capture the full moon at 3am at high resolution and detail.
 I could not believe I could get this close with so much detail.